huuff/exobrain/computer-technology/kubernetes/openshift/source-to-image.md

 ## Drawbacks
 It allows incremental builds by allowing `assemble` artifacts to be used by another S2I script, however, this requires copying a lot of artifacts from one build to another and the performance benefits are usually not that significative.

 Also, unfortunately a S2I built image contains the whole build environment, which isn't especially good for image size or performance.
-To improve on this, OpenShift also offers chained builds.
+To improve on this, OpenShift also offers [[ [[chained-builds]]